NetLah/serilog/README.md

 # NetLah.Extensions.Logging.Serilog - .NET Library

-[NetLah.Extensions.Logging.Serilog](https://www.nuget.org/packages/NetLah.Extensions.Logging.Serilog/) is a library which contains a set of reusable utility classes for wrapping Serilog to `Microsoft.Extensions.Logging.ILogger` and Serilog initialization as soon as the configuration available.
+[NetLah.Extensions.Logging.Serilog](https://www.nuget.org/packages/NetLah.Extensions.Logging.Serilog/) is a library which contains a set of reusable utility classes for initializing Serilog and wrapping Serilog to `Microsoft.Extensions.Logging.ILogger` for ASP.NETCore and ConsoleApp.
 The utility classes are `AppLog`, `AspNetCoreApplicationBuilderExtensions`, `HostBuilderExtensions`.

 ## Nuget package